Travel Through Paradise logo

-Palawan Wildlife Rescue and Conservation Centre (Crocodile Farm) - Puerto Princesa (Palawan)
+Visit the Crocodile Farm at Palawan Wildlife Rescue and Conservation Centre in Puerto Princesa

 entrance sign of Palawan Wildlife Rescue and Conservation Centre